yohann69/SAE-CyberSecu/README.md

 ⬛ Improve the title and paragraph design<br />
 ⬛ Create a nice logo<br />
 ⬛ Fill the website content<br />
-⬛ Makea a modal windows for each section<br />
 ⬛ Make the section text center left next to a fixed background<br />
+⬛ Configure the buttons to change the text in the modal windows<br />
 ⬛ ...
 <br />